vikas1384/boss/README.md

    - Build command: `npm install`
    - Publish directory: `.`

-#### Heroku Deployment
+#### Render Deployment

 1. Fork or clone this repository to your GitHub account
-2. Sign up for a [Heroku](https://www.heroku.com/) account
+2. Sign up for a [Render](https://render.com/) account
-3. Create a new app and connect to your GitHub repository
+3. Create a new Web Service and connect to your GitHub repository
+4. Configure the Web Service with these settings:
+   - Environment: `Node`
+   - Build Command: `npm install`
+   - Start Command: `npm start`
-4. Configure environment variables in Heroku dashboard (add your API keys)
+5. Add environment variables in Render dashboard:
+   - GROQ_API_KEY: Your GROQ API key
+   - NODE_ENV: `production`
-5. Deploy the application
+6. Click "Create Web Service" to deploy the application

 ## 💻 Usage

 1. Type your health concern or symptoms in the chat box
 2. Dr. Arogya will ask follow-up questions to better understand your condition
 3. After gathering sufficient information, Dr. Arogya will provide:
-   - A symptom summary
+   - A comprehensive symptom summary
-   - Possible non-diagnostic explanation
-   - Lifestyle guidance
+   - Clinical assessment with possible explanations
+   - Professional medical recommendations
+   - Supportive care measures
    - Traditional remedies when applicable
-   - Advice on when to see a doctor
+   - Clear guidance on when to seek professional medical attention
-4. A health report will be generated that you can download as a PDF
+4. A professional medical report will be generated that you can download as a PDF, formatted for healthcare professionals with:
+   - Patient information section
+   - Structured clinical assessment
+   - Professional medical terminology
+   - Clear sections with visual hierarchy
+   - Medical disclaimer and AI-generated watermark

 ## 🌐 Language Support